-What is Working Tax Credit?
-WTC is a means-tested benefit used to boost weekly earnings of working people on low income.
+What is Working Tax Credit and how does it work?
+WTC is a means-tested benefit used to boost weekly earnings of working people on a low income.

 WTC CHANGES: The government is integrating Working Tax Credit into its eventual replacement called Universal Credit.

-Use this guide to find out if you are eligible for WTC.
+Use this help guide to find out if you are eligible for WTC.
 There is extra information for those who already qualify for Working Tax Credits.

 Working Tax Credit eligibility 2018 depends most on whether:

 You must be working a minimum number of hours a week and get paid for the work you do.
 Your income needs to be below the Working Tax Credit threshold 2018 to get the benefit.

 The tax credits table below shows the basic amount for Working Tax Credit entitlement 2018.
 In some cases, this means tested benefit may be worth up to £1,960 a year.
 The Working Tax Credit amount you get will depend on your circumstances and your income.

 Those without children can still apply for Working Tax Credit.
 You may also qualify if you are on leave from work or ready to start a new job.